defia/GoBuildAll/README.md

 build main packages when you build sub packages

-as we know, `go build` command builds package in current directory and in liteide, when editing a file of sub package, press ctrl-b only rebuilds the sub package, until you press ctrl-b in the editor of any file of main package.
+as we know, `go build` command onlyubuilds package in current directory and in liteide, when editing a file of sub package, press ctrl-b only rebuilds the sub package, until you press ctrl-b in the editor of any file of main package.

 GoBuildAll will recognize `project.ini` in your project root (eg. `$GOPATH\src\myproject\projcet.ini`)

-first it will build the current package if fails, GoBuildALl will exit if success, it will then build all packages listed in the .ini file
+first it will build the current package
+if fails, GoBuildALl will exit
+if success, it will then build all packages listed in the .ini file

-the parameters is fully compatiable with `go` command. stderr and stdout of `go` will be redirected to GoBuildAll
+the parameters is fully compatiable with `go` command.
+stderr and stdout of `go` will be redirected to GoBuildAll

 so you can just run `gobuildall build` as usual